OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Methodology

-\textbf{Direct Preference Optimization (DPO).} DPO~\cite{dpo} is one of the most popular preference optimization methods.
+\textbf{Direct Preference Optimization (DPO).} DPO~\cite{dpo} is one of the most popular preference optimization alternatives to RL-based RLHF.
 Instead of learning an explicit reward model, DPO reparameterizes the reward function $r$ using a closed-form expression with the optimal policy:

-DPO formulates the probability of preference generation via the policy model rather than the reward model, yielding the objective $\mathcal{L}_{\mathrm{DPO}}(\theta)$: \begin{footnotesize}
+where $\pi_{\theta}$ and $\pi_{\text{ref}}$ is the policy model and reference model. $x$ and $y$ are the prompt and response.
+DPO formulates the probability of preference generation via the policy model rather than the reward model, yielding the objective as follows: \begin{footnotesize}

 \end{footnotesize} where $(y_w, y_l)$ is the preferred and unpreferred response from the preference dataset $D$.